 (c) includes any class or classes of persons that are declared by regulations to be officers for the purposes of this Act; but (d) excludes any class or classes of persons that are declared by regulations not to be officers for the purposes of this Act

-The Charities Commission has helpfully notified charities of the changes under the Amendment Act.
-Arising from this amendment:
+The Charities Commission helpfully notified charities of the changes arising from this amendment:

 - For charities other than trusts, by virtue of paragraph (b)(i) an officer now includes people with significant influence over such charities day-to-day operations and activities, expenditure, and decision-making such as chief executives, general managers, administrators, treasurers, contract managers and financial controllers, whether those people are paid or unpaid.
 In some cases, the deemed officer could be a professional adviser, such as a lawyer, accountant or investment adviser.
 The larger and more complex a charity’s operations the more people are likely to come within this description.